simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_24_object-service/object-service_ENU.md

 A "service" object is a object whose data is based on a service call.
 The name of its table will be **service**.

-It is used to make a service call in order to obtain data without storing it in the Simplicity database.
+It is used to make a service call in order to obtain data without storing it in the database.
 The most common use case is to query the referential database services (country database, municipality database, etc.) without having to duplicate the data.
 As many attributes need to be associated with the service object as are returned by the service call, and the names of the attributes need to be mapped to the names received in the flow.